-Examine the characters in relation to Hybridity and its various forms,
+- Examine the characters in relation to hybridity and its various forms, with a specific emphasis on racial, linguistic, literary, cultural, and religious hybridity.

-- explicitly emphasising racial, linguistic, literary, cultural, and religious Hybridity. - Analyse the emotional, psychological and behavioural conditions of the second-generation immigrants in an unaccustomed land.
+- Analyse the emotional,

+psychological and behavioural

+conditions of the second generation of immigrants in an unaccustomed land.